 The Robyn Watson Scholarship

 PAAM is grateful for the generous donors who fund these efforts to continue developing future generations of Provincetown artists.
-The Romanos Rizk scholarship is funded by Irma Ruckstuhl.

 Above: Elaine Cohen paints in one of PAAM’s sculpture gardens